hunglinh8989/viet-tts/README.md

 ## 🛠️ Installation

-VietTTS can be installed via either a Python installer or Docker.
+VietTTS can be installed via a Python installer (Linux only, with Windows and macOS support coming soon) or Docker.

 ### Python Installer
 ```bash